Diokuz/affected-files/readme.md

 Lets say you have a repo with files `a.js`, `b.js`, `c.js` and `d.js`.
 Let `a.js` and `b.js` be dependent from `d.js`.
 If `d.js` was changed in your merge request, files `a.js` and `b.js` also _affected_.
 So, `affected-files` will return you an array of `[ 'a.js', 'b.js', 'd.js' ]`.

+> note: removed files are not considered, since it breaks a require chain.

 ## Extensions

 `.js`, `.jsx`, `.ts`, `.tsx` are supported.
 Other extensions not yet.